George Tombs is an award-winning artist-historian, based in Montreal, working in English and French.

 According to philosopher John Faithful Hamer: “A coming of age story set, for the most part, in Montreal, Mind the Gap (2019), the author’s debut novel, slides in and out of dramatic comedy, Künstlerroman, and magical realism—delightfully defying definition.
 George Tombs seems to respect the borders between genres about as much as snow geese respect those between nation states.… Richard Grey, the novel’s dreamy protagonist, lives in an imaginary world of his own creation which shields him, for the most part, from the worst ravages of a deeply dysfunctional family and decidedly traumatic childhood.
 But as is so often the case, the fortress that protects him as a child becomes a prison that restricts him as a man.
 To find true love with Chloé, he must transcend his tendency towards idealization and learn how to relate to a woman, not as a screen upon which to project his fears and fantasies, but as a flesh-and-blood human being, beautifully flawed and altogether real.”

-Robber Baron, George’s unauthorized biography of Conrad Black, was published shortly after Black’s 2007 conviction for fraud.
+Robber Baron, George’s unauthorized biography of newspaper magnate Conrad Black, was published shortly after Black’s 2007 conviction for fraud and obstruction of justice.
 According to Cal McCrystal in The Independent on Sunday (London), “This biography of Conrad Black is about power and confinement.
 It addresses his pursuit of and entrapment by the former, and his raging frustration concerning the latter: ‘a concentration camp’ (his upper-class school), the stifling homespun of his native Toronto, the ‘constraints’ of the Canada he until recently despised, and – in the biographer’s words – the ‘world that was too small for him.’ … The intimately detailed portrait has frequent references to Machiavelli….
 This enthralling material is placed in clever juxtaposition with taped interviews with the baron himself, insightful accounts of Black’s myriad business schemes, including his artful acquisition of the Daily Telegraph, and verbatim extracts from his trial in Chicago for fraud and obstruction of justice.”

 In Editor & Publisher, Mark Fitzgerald wrote “In the highly readable Robber Baron (ECW Press), Tombs plumbs Black’s psychology objectively, but with a sharp insight.
 It’s something of a cliché to compare Black to Citizen Kane, and Black himself encourages the comparison.
 But what Tombs has done, arguably, is located the ‘Rosebud’ in Black’s life – a 1953 Atlantic cruise to England to witness the coronation of Queen Elizabeth II.
 His wealthy father arranged to be on a ship as the British Navy sailed by as part of the celebrations.”